openstack/releases/doc/source/pike/schedule.rst

 RC1 target week
 ---------------

-The week of XXX - XXX is the target date for projects following the `release:cycle-with-milestones`_ model to issue their first release candidate, with a deadline of XXX.
+The week of 7-11 August 2017 is the target date for projects following the `release:cycle-with-milestones`_ model to issue their first release candidate, with a deadline of 10 August 2017.

 .. _p-hard-sf: